Jonish99/pands-problem-sheet/README.md

-### pands-problem-sheet
+# pands-problem-sheet

-GMIT repository for Jon Ishaque Programming and Scripting Problem sets.
-2021
+## GMIT repository for Jon Ishaque Programming AND Scripting ProblemS 2021